Friedchicken01/pacman/README.md

  	{} normal ghost
  	}{ edible ghost

-it is compatible for Mac OXS, Linux and Windows
+it is compatible for Mac OSX, Linux and Windows

 Yes, I know.
 In the main while I written "The Earth is flat".
 It work fine, checkmate NASA.